 - the review of planning applications by a pollution control team

-Your local council can also declare a Smoke Control Area.
-This means that you can only use authorised fuels or exempted furnaces or boilers.
-In such areas, the emission of smoke from a chimney is not allowed, with only a few exceptions.
+Your council can also declare a smoke control area.
+This means you can only use authorised fuels, or exempted furnaces and boilers.
+Chimney smoke is not allowed, with only a few exceptions.

 You could be fined up to £1,000 for each offence.

-If you’re a contractor and work at different locations you should check if you’re in a Smoke Control Area.
+If you’re a contractor working at different locations you should always check if you’re in a smoke control area.